-- Support is given to pupils in need through early intervention and, where appropriate, through multi-agency working; - We are alert to signs of abuse, both in and outside of School, and we protect each pupil from any form of abuse, whether from an adult or another pupil; - We deal appropriately with every suspicion or complaint of abuse, and support pupils who have been abused in accordance with their agreed child protection plan; - We implement procedures to promote this policy, but, so far as possible, ensure that teachers and other staff are not harmed by false allegations; - We are alert to the needs of pupils with physical and mental health conditions.
-All staff should be aware that: - They are well placed to observe children day to day and identify those whose behaviour suggests that they may be experiencing or at risk of poor mental health; - Mental health problems may, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation; - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - If they have a mental health concern about a child who is also a safeguarding concern, immediate action should be taken, and they should speak to the DSL or a DDSL - Robust health and safety procedures are implemented; - We implement clear and supportive policies on drugs, alcohol and substance misuse; - We assess the risk of children being radicalised and/or drawn into terrorism, based on an understanding of the potential risk in the local area; - Children are identified, who may be vulnerable to radicalisation, and staff know what to do when they are identified; - We take all reasonable measures to ensure that School premises are as secure as circumstances permit; - We teach pupils about safeguarding issues and about how to keep themselves safe (including on-line); and - We ensure that any deficiencies in our child protection and safeguarding procedures are remedied without delay.
+- We follow the local procedures of the Berkshire West Safeguarding Children Partnership and contribute to inter-agency working; - Support is given to students in need through early intervention and, where appropriate, through multi-agency working; - We are alert to signs of abuse, both in and outside of School, and we protect each student from any form of abuse, whether from an adult or another student; - We deal appropriately with every suspicion or complaint of abuse, and support students who have been abused in accordance with their agreed child protection plan; - We implement procedures to promote this policy, but, so far as possible, ensure that teachers and other staff are not harmed by false allegations; - We are alert to the needs of students with physical and mental health conditions.
+All staff should be aware that: - They are well placed to observe children day to day and identify those whose behaviour suggests that they may be experiencing or at risk of poor mental health; - Mental health problems may, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation; - Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem - If they have a mental health concern about a child who is also a safeguarding concern, immediate action should be taken, and they should speak to the DSL or a DDSL - Robust health and safety procedures are implemented; - We implement clear and supportive policies on drugs, alcohol and substance misuse; - We assess the risk of children being radicalised and/or drawn into terrorism, based on an understanding of the potential risk in the local area; - Children are identified, who may be vulnerable to radicalisation, and staff know what to do when they are identified; - We take all reasonable measures to ensure that School premises are as secure as circumstances permit; - We teach students about safeguarding issues and about how to keep themselves safe (including on-line); and - We ensure that any deficiencies in our child protection and safeguarding procedures are remedied without delay.